Omega Seamaster Chronometer Cal.354 Bumper, 14ct 1952

 The Strap & Buckle

-A brown Omega Crocodile watch strap has been fitted with a matching period gold plated Omega buckle which we feel finishes this watch perfectly.
+A brown Omega Alligator embossed watch strap has been fitted with a matching period gold plated Omega buckle which we feel finishes this watch perfectly.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
 We carry Tan, Conker, Dark Brown and Black in stock in plain padded leather, crocodile skin or lizard skin.
 We can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their wonderful range of 18mm straps if you wish here.

 Box and Papers